HungryHowies/Zitadel-with-Nextcloud/README.md

 # Zitadel-with-Nextcloud

-Installing and configuring Nextcloud  to authenticate with SAML against Zitadel
+Installing and configuring Nextcloud  to authenticate using SAML against Zitadel

 ## Overview